fderbali/itbookmarks.dev.environment/docs/readme.md

 $ docker compose up -d
 ```

-Basically, anything that is not covered by a `{TEMPLATE_COMMAND}` shortcut can be run manually.
+Basically, anything that is not covered by a `{itbookmarks}` shortcut can be run manually.

 For instance, you might want to open a shell on a running container: